BtQuentin/QuickNetStats/readme.md

 In the settings page you can show less informations in the menu bar, disable the animations and decide if you rather use colors or a monochromatic look

 ![Settings](https://github.com/user-attachments/assets/b66fbfc3-588e-41cc-940b-a7131063d548)

+## 🛠️ Contributing
+Contributions are welcome!
+To contribute:
+- Fork the repository and create your branch;
+- Make your changes with clear commit messages;
+- Open a pull request describing your changes.

 ## Notes
 - The link quality is simply an rough estimate.
 A propper speedtest (e.g. `speedtest-cli`) will always be more accurate but it will take some time.
 This implementation wins on speed rather than accuracy.